griffinbank/titan/doc/source/index.html.md

 );
 ```

-Let's consider an example blog application.
-Our initial migration, creating the
+Let's consider our example blog application.
+The initial migration, creating the
 relevant tables, might look like the code on the right.
 In this migration, we're
 creating three tables: one for authors, one for blogs, and one for blog posts.